 The mere fact of being in an office quickly obliterates what little self-restraint I’ve instilled with my daily spiritual practices.
 It does not take much for all traces of composure, lofty intentions to preserve dignity and maintain good conduct, to be swept away by a tidal wave of adrenaline at the sight of a full plate of cupcakes.

-The profound inability to delay, or moderate the need for gratification that has me hoarding complimentary dainties is amplified by the boredom; it grows like an invasive species of weed in the mind of an ADD-afflicted adult made to spend hours in the day-prisons we like to call an “office”.
+The profound inability to delay, or moderate the need for gratification that has me hoarding complimentary dainties is amplified by boredom.
+It grows like an invasive species of weed in the mind of an ADD-afflicted adult made to spend hours in the day-prisons otherwise known as “the office”.
 My particular cell is made up of grey, padded dividers; one of many erected in a fluorescent-lit room with staid carpets, randomly placed filing cabinets, and grimy walls made of a synthetic material that never looks clean, even when washed with buckets of sulfuric acid.
 People have the audacity to suggest this travesty of interior design is a suitable, humane workplace.

 There are several cures for white-collar office doldrums in which I could easily indulge – drugs, alcohol, porn, on-line shopping, gossip, and toxic behaviour.
 For me, food is my self-medication of choice; it fends off the onslaught of disillusionment over career and mid-life disappointments that have come crashing down on my psyche like a truck-sized ACME anvil in a Looney Toons cartoon.